-Students will grow academic-writing skills, becoming familiar with various sources, preparing students to communicate effectively by researching, organizing, writing, and editing.
-Students are oriented toward writing for an academic/professional audience, with a strong emphasis on APA format, style, and thesis creation.
-Students will hone skills of summarizing in preparation for next-level course (ENGL 1050).
-Students will begin creating midwifery-specific documents such as a resume and professional presentations.
-Course emphasizes peer-review partnering and giving/receiving feedback on academic writing and APA.
+Students will grow academic reading and writing skills to become familiar with various sources, preparing students to communicate effectively by researching, organizing, writing, and editing.
+Students are oriented toward writing for an academic/professional audience with a strong emphasis on APA format, style, and thesis creation.
+Students will hone skills of summarizing in preparation for next level course (ENGL 1050).
+Students will also create a midwifery-specific professional presentation.
+The course emphasizes peer-review partnering, giving/receiving feedback on academic writing and APA, and heavy revision.

 - Learning Objectives: - 1.
-Demonstrate and employ correct grammar, usage, punctuation, and spelling - 2.
+Use a (writing) process to write clear sentences, construct paragraphs, and ultimately pieces that effectively make use of supporting details, data, and evidence - 2.
+Demonstrate and employ correct grammar, usage, punctuation, and spelling - 3.
 Compose orderly and lucid writing in multiple styles for various audiences: - a.
 Expository and persuasive writing for a general audience - b.
 Expository and persuasive writing for a professional audience - c.
 Appropriate communication in the online environment - d.
-Efficient and effective communication for internal and external audiences - 3.
-Summarize, analyze, and connect research in original writing - 4.
-Revise, edit, and evaluate the writing of self and others
+Efficient and effective communication for internal and external audiences - 4.
+Summarize, analyze, and connect research in original writing - 5.
+Revise, edit, and evaluate the writing of self and others - 6.
+Apply appropriate study/thinking skills for college success including note-taking, employing critical reading strategies, reflective practices, and completing assignments. - 7.
+Use a variety of written formats valuable for midwives, including:

-- 5. Use a variety of written formats valuable for midwives, including: - a. research article, including summary and review - b. professional communication materials - c.
+- a. research article, including summary and review

+- b. professional communication materials

+- c.
 PowerPoint presentation